Robert Scott (businessman, born 1822)

-The house cost £18,000 to build and a reported £30,000 in all.
+The house cost £18,000 to build, with a reported total expenditure of £30,000.

 Scott was recorded in the 1881 census as living at Denzell with his wife and a staff of nine.

-The building is now known as Denzell Hall and is Grade II* listed as a notable example of a specifically commissioned late nineteenth century house for a wealthy patron with a high degree of craftsmanship and quality of materials.
+The building is now known as Denzell House and is Grade II* listed as a notable example of a specifically commissioned late 19th-century house for a wealthy patron, with a high degree of craftsmanship and quality of materials.

-The listing cites the design as inventive and eclectic and by a noted Manchester architects' practice;

-the architectural critic Pevsner described it as a luscious but 'very bad' mixture of debased Jacobean, Gothic and Italianate.

-Scott's son Henry predeceased him and at his death in 1904 the house was sold to the Lamb family.
+The listing cites the design as inventive and eclectic, produced by a noted Manchester architectural practice; the architectural critic Pevsner described it as a luscious but "very bad" mixture of debased Jacobean, Gothic, and Italianate styles.
+Scott's son Henry predeceased him, and at Scott's death in 1904, the house was sold to the Lamb family.